hopkinsnji/cc-server/README.md

 - different systems can integrate against it
 - easy to pass roles/account numbers for multi account deployments.
 - plan to create a terraform provider.

+# Tools

+##  Fastapi
+- it is fast(er than Django) (supports async workflows)
+- built in rest api support (no need for django plus drf)
+- hopefully easier to write

+## Docker/Kubernetes
+- Webapp packaged in docker image for easy distribution and deployment
+- helm chart for installing on kubernetes

+## cloud custodian
+- c7n
+- c7n mailer

+## Terraform
+- terraform provider for interacting with api
+- terraform module for deploying aws infrastructure